Posttraumatic Stress Disorder (PTSD) for West Virginia Nurses

 This course fulfills the West Virginia Board of Examiners for Registered Professional Nurses requirement for RNs in WV for 2 hours of CE on mental health conditions common to veterans and family members of veterans.

-Posttraumatic Stress Disorder (PTSD) for West Virginia Registered Nurses
+Posttraumatic Stress Disorder (PTSD) for West Virginia Nurses

 - Define posttraumatic stress disorder (PTSD).

-- Summarize the prevalence of the disorder in the United States and West Virginia.
+- Summarize the epidemiology of posttraumatic stress disorder in the United States and West Virginia.

 - Identify risk factors for developing PTSD.